Frequently Asked Questions

-The minimum requirement for entry into the Master of Bioethics Degree Program is a Bachelor’s degree and demonstrated interest in the field of bioethics.
+The minimum requirement for entry into the Master of Bioethics Degree Program is a bachelor’s degree and demonstrated interest in the field of bioethics.
 The program is aimed primarily toward mid-career professionals interested in ethical issues related broadly to health care practice, industry, research, and policy.
 Our students include (but are not necessarily be limited to) physicians, nurses, social workers, health care administrators, chaplains, attorneys, journalists and writers, scientists and medical researchers, psychologists and therapists.
-A limited number of Bachelors-level applicants with strong academic records (minimum GPA 3.5) and demonstrated interest in bioethics will be considered for admission.
+A limited number of bachelor's-level applicants with strong academic records and demonstrated interest in bioethics will be considered for admission.

 No. Previous study or experience in bioethics is helpful, but not necessary.
-You’ll have the opportunity to describe your interest in bioethics in your personal statement and other application materials.
+You will have the opportunity to describe your interest in bioethics in your personal statement and other application materials.